Current Ratio

 What is current ratio?

-The current ratio, another name for the working capital ratio, is a financial measure of a company's ability to handle its upcoming bills (within a year).
+The current ratio is a liquidity metric that evaluates a company's ability to meet its short-term debt obligations effectively.
 It simply compares what a company owns that can be turned into cash soon (current assets) to what it owes that needs to be paid soon (current liabilities).
 By assessing the current ratio, you can get a better idea of whether or not a company has enough cash and cash equivalents to meet its short-term debts.

 When you are evaluating a company’s worthiness for long-term investment, you should check its current ratio as a standalone factor and also see how it compares with the industry standard.
 This will give you a comprehensive picture of the company’s liquidity.